The 15 Best Low-Cost Help Desk Software for Small Businesses

 Missive’s Inbox UI

-• Team spaces for Support, Sales, and Ops: You can create dedicated spaces with your own inbox, team chat, and task view, so each function sees only the conversations and work that matter to them, without splitting into separate tools.
+• Team spaces for Support, Sales, and Ops: You can create dedicated spaces with their own inbox, team chat, and task view.

 • Shared drafts and live collaboration on replies: Replies are live while you type.
 Teammates can see drafts in progress, jump in to help, or adjust tone before a message is sent.

-• Tasks tied to emails: Turn any email into a task, assign it, and track it through simple stages so follow-ups and promises don’t get lost in someone’s personal inbox.
+• Tasks tied to emails: Turn any email into a task, assign it, and track it through simple stages.

-• Rules and light automation: Automatically assign, tag, or prioritize emails based on sender, subject, or keywords, reducing manual triage without needing a dedicated admin.
+• Rules and light automation: Automatically assign, tag, or prioritize emails based on sender, subject, or keywords, reducing manual triage.

-• AI assistance: Use AI to draft replies, summarize long threads, or translate messages using your own OpenAI key, without locking into a separate AI pricing tier.
+• AI assistance: Use AI to draft replies, summarize long threads, or translate messages using your own OpenAI key.

 • Templates and basic analytics: Create shared templates for common replies and track response times and conversation volume.